ComdionGmbH/edocman-thumbnail-generator/README.md

 ## Setup

 * Install the imagick extension for your PHP version (e.g. `sudo apt-get install php-imagick -y`)
-* Download and install this plugin in Joomla!
+* Download [thumbnailgenerator.zip](https://github.com/ComdionGmbH/edocman-thumbnail-generator/releases/download/1.0.0/thumbnailgenerator.zip) from the Releases and install the plugin in Joomla!

 ## Plugin settings (parameters)
 Go to the [settings page](https://docs.joomla.org/Administration_of_a_Plugin_in_Joomla) of the newly installed plugin in Joomla.